rooslucas/RoosVortex/language_definition/language_explained.md

 A closing curly bracket is \{.

 **<**
-This symbol stands for smaller then.
+This symbol stands for smaller than.

 **>**
-This symbol stands for greater then.
+This symbol stands for greater thn.